Brennall/HFH-SRD/Chapter03.md

 In addition to buying equipment, adventurers may also spend their money to hire various NPCs, known as hirelings, to assist them.
 There are three types of hirelings.
 Henchmen are NPC sidekicks, companions, and associates.
 Henchmen are typically very loyal and are willing to take reasonable risks; in particular, they are the only sort of hireling who will generally accompany an adventurer into a dungeon, lair, or ruin.
 Mercenaries are hired soldiers, and will guard, patrol, and otherwise serve in wilderness settings, but only as part of a larger force, not an adventuring party.
 Specialists are hired individuals who have a particular trade or who have special knowledge.
 These individuals are usually hired for a specific task.

 While adventurers often wish to hire as many hirelings as they can afford, hirelings are not available in unlimited numbers.
 Indeed, in small villages or remote outposts, they may be not available at all.
 As with equipment, the amount available will be determined by the market class within which the adventurers are recruiting hirelings.
-The Hireling Availability by Market Class table shows how many of each type of henchman, mercenary or specialist is available in each type of market.
+The [Hireling Availability by Market Class](Chapter03.md#hireling-availability-by-market-class) table shows how many of each type of henchman, mercenary or specialist is available in each type of market.
 Some values will indicate a percentage chance; this is chance of that type of hireling being present at all.
 One half of the hirelings (rounded up) become available within the first week the adventurers enter the market.
 One quarter (rounded down, minimum 1) become available during the second week.
 The remainder of the hirelings become available in the third week.

 *Example*: Marcus is in a city of 20,000, a Class III market.
 He wants to hire a sage to decipher a strange book, and a company of heavy infantry.
 There is a 65% chance of 1 sage being present; unfortunately, the Judge rolls a 98, and Marcus can't find one available.
 His search for the heavy infantry goes better, as the Judge's roll of 3d8 yields 22.
 Marcus finds 11 of these in his first week of searching, 5 more in his second week, and the remaining 6 in his third week.

 PCs may sometimes find potential hirelings while on adventures.
 Otherwise, in order to find hirelings, the PCs must carouse in pubs, post notices of help wanted, hand out fliers, and seek out adventuring companies, mercenary brotherhoods, or professional guilds.
 These activities cost money.
 Each week that the adventurers are in the market for hirelings, they must pay the fee listed on the table below.
 This fee is per type of hireling.

-#### Hiring Availability by Market Class
+#### Hireling Availability by Market Class

 Hireling                       | Class I        | Class II       | Class III      | Class IV       | Class V        | Class VI
 :------------------------------| :------------- | :------------- | :------------- | :------------- | :------------- | :-------------